-Award holders will be expected to teach one regular course for undergraduate/graduate students in the Chair of British and American Studies or another academic unit at the Department of Modern Languages and Literatures, Maria Curie-Skłodowska University (UMCS).
-The Distinguished Scholar will be encouraged to give talks at UMCS humanities and social sciences units as well as participate in collaborative research with UMCS scholars.
-Their time will be equally divided between teaching and research (50% teaching - 50% research).
-The award holder will be expected to affiliate publications completed during their stay in Lublin with UMCS.
+Award holders will be expected to teach one regular course for undergraduate/graduate students in the Department of British and American Studies or another academic unit at the Institute of Modern Languages and Literatures, Maria Curie-Skłodowska University (UMCS).
+The Distinguished Scholar will be encouraged to give talks at UMCS humanities and social sciences units.

 Awards are offered for a semester or an academic year.

 Since the academic year in Poland starts in October, grants cannot start prior to that date.
 One-semester grants must begin either in October 2024 or February 2025; two-semester grants must begin in October 2024.

 Additional language study would facilitate contacts with professionals at the host institution and would enable deeper engagement within the community and general well-being in the host country.
 We also recommend that candidates familiarize themselves with the culture of the host region.
 Therefore, prior language study is highly recommended.

 The candidate should hold a Ph.D. in the humanities or social sciences.
 The award is intended for scholars with an excellent record of publications in their respective fields and significant teaching experience.

 Polish-U.S. Fulbright Commission

 Information about the 2022-23 U.S. Scholars in Poland